 MES is one of the few schools in Cairo that offer its students the option to choose between the British and American curricula at secondary school.
 Children that pick the British path will end up with IGCSE and A Level certificates, whilst the American route culminates with the AP exams and a high school Diploma.
 Alternatively, braver students can opt for the daunting IB Diploma during their final two years.
 MES’ curricular choice offers flexibility and convenience.
 But they do not compromise on the quality of education, even with its 2-in-1 feature.
 The teachers at MES are just as good as any school on this list, and their facilities are superb.
 MES is not as expensive or as selective as the so-called Big Three (BISC, CAC, NCBIS), making it a decent alternative if you’re looking to send your child to a terrific school that won’t burn a hole in your pocket as big as some of the other schools on this list.

-Certificates: IGCSE, A Levels, Advanced Placement (AP), IB Diploma
+Curriculum: IGCSE, A Levels, Advanced Placement (AP), IB Diploma

 Where: 5th Settlement, New Cairo